 The trigger for this article came because of a haughty remark made by a PR consultant in a small local Singapore firm recently, who asked why they should hire a WordPress trainer if she can easily teach her own staff, since she already owns a WordPress blog she had installed for free.
-To save her the embarrassment of her ignorance, I didn’t bother to explain further, but another question from a student today prompted me to think about really writing an article to clarify the differences between the WordPress.com and WordPress.org platforms, as I realised there are still many professional marketers and even influencers or bloggers themselves who are still unaware that these are actually two different WordPress platforms.
+I didn’t bother to explain further but another question from a student today prompted me to think about really writing an article to clarify the differences between the WordPress.com and WordPress.org platforms, as I realised there are still many professional marketers and even influencers or bloggers themselves who are still unaware that these are actually two different WordPress platforms.

 So what are the differences between WordPress.com and WordPress.org?
 WordPress.com is an online website builder that let you create and host a website, and WordPress.org is a self-hosted software that you can use together with a web host that you purchased.
 Both of them are free to use, and although there are many differences between them, the one stark difference can be explained in one sentence – the type of hosting, or rather, who is the one hosting your website.
 For WordPress.org, you basically host your own website with a web host at a cost, and you can have your domain name as SingaporeCakeShop.com, for instance, while with WordPress.com, it’s free and the only domain you can have is something like this: SingaporeCakeShop.wordpress.com.